All Episodes

 Nobody on the show would reject him, and there wouldn't be anybody else to replay what he said and challenge it.

-Uh it would just stand.
+It would just stand.

-Uh they haven't learned that that's not the case anymore.
+They haven't learned that that's not the case anymore.

-They say these things, we amplify it, and more and more people are able to find out just exactly what people like Durbin and his party stand for today.
+We amplify it, and more and more people are able to find out just exactly what people like Durbin and his party stand for today.

 Let's go to the soundbite.

-The question from uh Tim Russ.
+The question from Tim Russer.

 Senator Turbin, do you believe the oil companies have been adding on extra profit?

-Am I the only one of your guests here that think that profit taking is a problem?
+Am I the only one of your guests here that think that profit-taking is a problem?

 I mean, I understand the basic laws of supply and demand.

-But here we have the most enormous profits in the history of the United States of America in business.
+But here we have the most enormous profits in the history of the United States of America in business, the equivalent of $1,000 per household in America for profits.

-To suggest that Mr. Lee Raymond's retirement gift is an average gift of $100 million for his service to the company?
+To suggest that Mr. Lee Raymond's retirement gift is an average gift of $400 million for his service to the company, that's $3 for every household in America.

 So what?